Genesis Lynea

 Genesis Lynea Edwards is a Bermudian actress, dancer and singer.
-She originated the role of Anna of Cleves in Six.
+Among other stage roles, she originated the role of Anna of Cleves in the original London production of the musical Six.
 On television, she is known for her roles as in the BBC medical drama Casualty (2019–2020) and the crime drama Silent Witness (2021).

 Early life

 Lynea decided she wanted to be a performer and transferred to Arts Educational School (ArtsEd) in Chiswick, graduating with a Bachelor of Arts in Musical Theatre in 2013.

 Career

 Lynea's first performing experience was at the ENO as a part of the children's ensemble for The Magic Flute.
 Once the family moved back to London in 2006, Lynea went to LaSwap where she and some friends founded Britain's first Krump family, called Krumpire, which later developed into Wet Wipez.
 Soon after, she featured in Jessie J's debut music video "Do It Like A Dude".
 For the 2012 London Olympics, she was selected for Project 32, a project by Adidas putting skilled teenagers from London on billboards.
 Lynea's early stage work included roles in productions of The Bodyguard, Bend It Like Beckham: The Musical, the Olivier Award winning Jesus Christ Superstar, and In the Heights as well as the role of Pilar in a 2016 production of Legally Blonde at The Curve in Leicester.

 Lynea starred in the 2017 production of The Wild Party at The Other Palace.
 She then landed roles in Ode to Leeds at West Yorkshire Playhouse and Collective Rage: A Play in Five Betties.
 She landed the starring role of Anna of Cleves in the original cast of Six at the Arts Theatre and recording on the 2018 SIX Studio album that has recently sold over 100,000 copies worldwide.
 Lynea made her television debut in 2018 with the main role of Miss Maddie Harper in series 7 and 8 of CBBC series 4 O'Clock Club.
 She secured her first theatrical lead at The Old Vic in Sylvia.

 Lynea has filmed a few short films including Love is a Hand Grenade which won 'Best LGBT' at the Bristol Independent Film Festival.

 On 23 March 2019, she began appearing as Archie Hudson in the BBC medical drama Casualty.
 In 2021, she joined the cast for series 24 of the long-running BBC crime drama Silent Witness as pathologist Simone Tyler.
 The following year, she had recurring roles as vampire Geraldine Newcopse in the third series of Sky's A Discovery of Witches.